beeware/briefcase/docs/how-to/internal/x11passthrough.rst

 Along with a UNIX socket connection, X servers can also listen on a TCP socket on the machine's network interfaces.
-However, since a network connection can easily be reached by other machines, listening on a TCP socket is normally disabled on most distros.
+However, since a network connection can easily be reached by other machines, listening on a TCP socket is normally disabled on most Linux distributions.
 That said, the X11 standard reserves port numbers starting at port 6000 for X displays.
 Therefore, Display 0 is available at port 6000 while Display 99 would be available at port 6099 and so on.

 Docker
 ------